ploiu/Vanilla-JS-Accordions/README.md

 - easy to customize - styles are provided in both less _and_ css, with some pre-created css variables to help customize your accordions
 - tiny - combined, the minified sources are just over 1.5kb when gZipped
 - supports nested accordions and accordion groups - accordions can be grouped with a `data-group` attribute so that only those in the same group close when one is opened, allowing for nested accordions
-- auto-update accordion title - using class setters, an accordion's title can be updated without you having to touch the dom, simply by updating the `title` field on the accordion object
+- auto-update accordion title and body - using class setters, an accordion's title and contents can be updated without you having to touch the dom, making changes to the accordion as simple as a single line of code

+Want to check it out? click [this link](https://ploiu.github.io/Vanilla-JS-Accordions/) and try out the demo page.